 In Section 3, we review the econometric studies of the impact of land transfer taxes on housing prices and sales volumes with the view to answering three basic questions—who bears the burden of a land transfer tax?
 Does the tax discourage or distort economic activity?
 Is the tax fair?
 With regard to the first question, the empirical evidence based on the experiences in different countries is somewhat mixed, but most studies indicate that a substantial share of the burden is borne by current homeowners through reductions in housing sales prices.
 With regard to the second question, the evidence is again mixed, but many studies find that land transfer taxes significantly reduce the volume of residential real estate transactions.
 The economic losses from reductions in housing market transactions are real—some families do not move to properties that are more suited to their needs—implying a loss of well-being that can exceed the land transfer tax revenue collected.
 With regard to fairness, a land transfer tax has the same incidence as an annual property tax to the extent that a land transfer tax is capitalized in the value of property at the time it is levied.
 If it is only partially shifted from buyers to owners, a land transfer tax will tend to fall more heavily on households that move more frequently, potentially imposing a larger burden on younger generations.
 The authors of many of the studies that we review conclude that residential property tax is a better source tax revenue than a land transfer tax because it causes few distortions in the housing market.

 In Section 4, we estimate that a one per cent land transfer tax in Alberta would have yielded about $500 million in 2017 in the absence of any impact on the value or volume of real estate transactions.
-However, this is a likely an over estimate of the revenue potential once reductions in the volume and value of real estate taxes are taken into account.
-Based on the impact of the land transfer tax in Toronto in a study by Dachis et al (2012), a one percent land transfer tax could reduce the value of a typical transaction the amount of the tax, i.e. by one percent, and the volume of transactions might fall by four percent.
-Using these rough estimates of the impact of a land transfer tax on the volume and value of real estate transactions, the projected revenue would be 5 percent lower or about $480 million.
-While this is still a substantial amount of revenue it is less than three percent of the Government of Alberta’s total tax revenues or about 20 percent of the Education Property Tax revenues.
-Data on value of land transfers in Alberta also indicate that, as in other jurisdictions, the value land transfers can vary substantially from year to year, making a land transfer tax in Alberta would be a highly volatile source of tax revenue.
-The variations in land transfers tax revenues would be highly correlated with province’s non-renewable resource revenues.
+However, this is a likely an over estimate of the revenue potential once reductions in the volume and value of real estate transactions are taken into account.
+Based on the impact of the land transfer tax in Toronto in a study by Dachis et al (2012), a one percent land transfer tax could reduce the value of a typical transaction by the amount of the tax, i.e. by one percent, and the volume of transactions might fall by seven percent.
+Using these rough estimates of the impact of a land transfer tax on the volume and value of real estate transactions, the projected revenue would be 8 percent lower or about $460 million.
+While this is still a substantial amount of revenue it is equivalent to less than three percent of the Government of Alberta’s total tax revenues or about 20 percent of the Education Property Tax revenues.
+Data on value of land transfers in Alberta also indicate that, as in other jurisdictions, the value land transfers can vary substantially from year to year.
+A land transfer tax in Alberta would be a highly volatile source of tax revenue and highly correlated with fluctuations in the province’s non-renewable resource revenues.
 A land transfer tax would likely exacerbate the volatility of total provincial revenues, making budgeting and fiscal decisions even more difficult than currently.
 Finally, we show that a one percent land transfer tax on an average land transfer in 2015 would represent six to seven percent of median household income in Edmonton and Calgary.
-This would be significantly higher than the four to five percent land transfer tax burden on the residents of other Alberta cities because of the higher housing prices in Alberta’s two largest cities.
+This would be significantly higher than the four to five percent land transfer tax burden on the residents of other Alberta cities because housing prices are higher in Alberta’s two largest cities.